 IT IS.
 So hot.
-We celebrated the first weekend of summer pretty hard, so some raw and fresh fare is much needed this week for other reasons–so that we can go about the day a little lighter, a little more energetic, a little more hydrated, maybe even sleep a tiny shred better.
-Oh, and a little less on the reeking of bourbon front would be awesome too, thanks.
+We celebrated the first weekend of summer pretty hard, so some fresh fare is much needed this week.
+So that we can go about the day a little lighter, a little more energetic, and a little more hydrated.
+Maybe even sleep a tiny shred better!

 So yeah.
 This week’s been a little more quiet and calm with plenty of fresh food.
 I’ve been sinking into a lovely new magazine called Good Company in the mornings (when it’s still cool + lovely) with coffee or an earl grey, and I happened to stumble onto a little piece on the Green Kitchen Stories crew and some of their favourite kitchen items.
 There was a charming drawing of this little notched peeler.
 I scanned over the description and saw “life changing,” sort of half believing it… But seriously?
 If you spend a five’r on anything this summer, maybe you should make it a julienne peeler.
 If you follow me on Instagram, you know I’m all about #fancyladylunch with noodle-y vegetables lately.
 It just feels so irresistibly clever.
 A couple seconds of peeling and you have a bowl full of noodles that won’t make your stomach feel grossly full.
 The flavour building potential is kind of neat too.
 Lots of possibility.